aornota/redneck/README.md

 It has the following notable features:

-- All balanced (4333, 4432, and 5332) hands with 10-21 HCP can be shown - divided into four separate HCP ranges - at the 1-level (assuming no interference).
+- All balanced (4333, 4432 or 5332) hands with 10-21 HCP can be shown - divided into four separate HCP ranges - at the 1-level (assuming no interference).
 - All unbalanced hands with ca. 11-19 HCP and containing at least one 4-card or longer major suit are opened [1![S](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/S.png)](#-1s-opening) or [1![H](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/H.png)](#-1h-opening), even if they have a longer (or equal length) minor suit.
 - All unbalanced hands with ca. 11-19 HCP and without a 4-card or longer major suit are opened [1![C](https://raw.githubusercontent.com/aornota/redneck/main/src/resources/C.png)](#-1c-opening).